LeeCampbell/IntroToRx/content/01_WhyRx.md

 - Property or state changes on domain objects such as "Order Status Updated", or "Registration Accepted"
 - Changes to collections of domain objects, such as "New Registration Created"

-Events might also represent insights derived from incoming events and historical data such as:
+Events might also represent insights derived from incoming events (or historical data being analyzed at a later date) such as:

 - A broadband customer might have become an unwitting participant in a DDoS attack
 - [CNC](https://en.wikipedia.org/wiki/Numerical_control) [Milling Machine](https://en.wikipedia.org/wiki/Milling_(machining)) MFZH12's number 4 axis bearing is exhibiting signs of wear at a significantly higher rate than the nominal profile